qualtrak/docs-data-connector-api/documentation/source/installapi.rst

 We don't have to change the ninject.xml file now as the default contains the mappings to this QATestRecorder assembly.

 Finally, rebuild the solution.
-You are now ready to run and serve up the DataConnector RESTful api.
+You are now ready to run and serve up the DataConnector RESTful API.

 Confirm middleware deployment works
 ===================================

 Expand the Controllers folder in DataConnector project and open the ConnectorsController class.
 Place a brakepoint on the Get method.

 Select the DataConnect project, right-click and ``Set as StartUp Project``.
-Now run the solution
+Now run the solution.

 Copy the address, in my example it is ``http://localhost:20908/api/connector``, into PostMan and press ``Send``: